Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UConn's games have gone over 54.5 points in just one opportunity this season.
+- UConn and its opponents have combined to score more than 54 points in one game this season.

 Wyoming Stats and Trends

-- Thus far this year Wyoming has one win against the spread.
+- Thus far this season Wyoming has one win against the spread.

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.